 9. May a dye or chemical marker be added to fuel?

 Companies are permitted to add dye or chemical markers to fuel as long as the dye or chemical markers do not:

 - contain any of the prescribed Government markers listed in Regulation 3 of the Hydrocarbon Oil (Marking) Regulations 2002

 - test positive for any of the prescribed markers

 - affect or impede HMRC’s ability to test for the prescribed fuel markers.

 Red diesel contains a chemical marker which HMRC will look for when testing diesel.
 Companies planning to add dye to their fuel, for example to act as a deterrent against theft, should give careful consideration to the colour they intend to use as HMRC officers are likely to test any visibly coloured fuel to determine its contents.

-10. What action should businesses take now to prepare for this change from 1 April 2022?
+10. What action should businesses be taking to implement this change?

-1. Identify all plant and equipment you own, hire, lease or use that currently uses red diesel
+1. Identify all plant and equipment you own, hire, lease or use that uses diesel

-5. Review existing contracts with both clients and suppliers for any potential price implications from the loss of entitlement
+4. Review all your contracts with both clients and suppliers for any potential price implications from the loss of entitlement

-6. Discuss with your clients the cost implications of plant and equipment using white diesel from 1 April 2022
+5. Discuss with your clients the cost implications of plant and equipment now using white diesel

 6. Consider how you can reduce the use of diesel on site and switch to alternative sources of fuel or electric plant and equipment, as outlined in Build UK’s ‘Drive Out Diesel‘ guide